bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 A test of joint significance of the leads coefficients, as in Kearney and Levine (2015), reject the null hypothesis that they are jointly equal to zero (p-value = 0.006).
-Therefore, it provides evidence that the parallel trends assumption doesn’t hold even in the pre-treatment period, indicating the necessity of exploring different methods.
+Therefore, it provides evidence that the parallel trends assumption doesn't hold even in the pre-treatment period, indicating the necessity of exploring different methods.

     ##